 For example, a typical balsa trainer needs a lot of down thrust.
 This plane has a high lift airfoil, which translates to high drag, and it’s on top of the fuselage, so the center of drag is very high in relation to the center of thrust.
 This causes a rotational tendency with the center of drag as the axis.
-The result is that the airplane pitches upward when the throttle is advanced, as if you were pushing forward on an object hanging from the ceiling by a string.
+The result is that the airplane pitches upward when the throttle is advanced, like when you push a kid on a swing.
 The high angle of attack slows the plane down, and the plane will stall or at least wallow around, or if the engine is very powerful the plane will go slow and climb like crazy.
 Pitching up and climbing can be mitigated by trimming the elevator down, but then you have a twitchy plane with a bunch of lift in the rear, and the nose drops when you cut the throttle and try to land.
 To maintain pitch stability at all throttle settings, the ideal thrust line theoretically should pass through the center of drag (although this ideal is not achievable in most designs).
 The engine should be pointed down, so the imaginary line along the propeller shaft will project aftwards pretty close to the center of drag.

 I built a 20 size trainer a long time ago and soon discovered that I hadn’t built it with enough down thrust.
 The plane nosed up at high throttle but didn’t go fast because of the high angle of attack.
 If I trimmed the elevator down for speed it would drop like a rock when the throttle was lowered.
 When I added floats the problem was fixed and the plane flew perfectly with zero pitch change from idle to full throttle, and top speed increased in spite of the extra drag from the floats.
 The reason is because the floats added drag on the bottom, which brought the center of drag down closer to the thrust line projected from the back of the engine.

-Another interesting case is the 049-assisted two meter glider with an engine pod installed on top of the wing and held in place by the wing rubber bands passing over a thin plywood flange at the base of the pod.
+Another interesting case is the 049-assisted two meter glider with an engine pod installed on top of the wing.
 Because the engine is a few inches above the center of drag, it would cause the plane to pitch down if it were installed straight ahead at zero degrees.
 Engines should be mounted on this kind of pod with several degrees of up thrust.
 Because the center of thrust is almost directly above the center of drag, the thrust line can’t go through the center of drag.
 But it’s close enough for government work, and an engine pod equipped plane will also have only a slight difference in trim between power-off operation and power-on.